If you aren't connected to the internet, you can still create, view, and edit files on:

 Before you turn on offline access

-Note: If you want to use offline access for another Google Account, make sure you're signed in to the right Chrome profile.
+- If you want to use offline access for another Google Account, make sure you're signed in to the right Chrome profile.
 Learn how to switch Chrome profiles.

-Note: If you turn on offline access for Docs, Sheets, Slides, or Drive, then the rest will also be available offline.
+- You can also turn on offline access from Docs, Sheets, or Slides settings.
+If you turn on offline access for Docs, Sheets, Slides, or Drive, then the rest will also be available offline.

 Make specific files available offline